wevre/wry/README.md

           return s->joined()
      }

+In both versions, the logic at (1) turns the array of keys and values into a string that will work as attributes of an HTML tag, like so:

+     key1="val1" key2="val2" ...

+The helper functions would be defined as follows.
+Note that the function passed in to `mapped` will be called with two arguments: `key` and `val`.

+     func composeAttrib
+          return key + "=\"" + val + "\""

 Note: this is an example of something cool: when we have to generate a string from pieces and have logic that turns on or off pieces, the simple way to do it is to declare an array in a block, and make use of flow control statements inside the block.
-Then at the end we join() the pieces of the array.
+Then at the end we join the pieces of the array.

-Composing can be chained: `firstArray -> secondArray -> myFunc` means both arrays will end up being sent as args to the functin `myFunc`.
-No, they will not be sent as separate args.
+Composing can be chained: `firstArray -> secondArray -> myFunc` means both arrays will end up being sent as `$obj` to the function `myFunc`.
 Inside `myFunc`, `$obj` will be a composition of both arrays, not that `myFunc` will be able to distinguish them.
 Really it means that when resolving names, `secondArray` will be searched first and `firstArray` will be searched last.
-Name lookup to retrieve a value will work its way up the chain.
+Name lookup to retrieve a value will work its way down the chain.
 Name lookup for assignment will stop at the first level of the hierarchy.

 You can pre-compose and then pass that to a function later: